Church of India, Burma and Ceylon: Continuing CIPBC

 Following the controversial consecrations in Deerfield Beach, Florida, the Titular Bishop of Calcutta and Metropolitan of India, Archbishop Louis Falk, left the Anglican Catholic Church in 1991.
 The Bishop of Delhi and Lucknow, John Prakash, and his son, Samuel Prakash, left as well, together with a number of clergy and congregations associated with Anthony Clavier, who had also been active in India.
 They formed the church known as the "Anglican Church of India".
 Samuel Prakash is currently the Metropolitan of the Anglican Church of India - CIPBC, which is a member of worldwide Traditional Anglican Church.

 For the churches that remained in the Anglican Catholic Church, from 1991 until 1995 the late Archbishop William Lewis held office as Acting Metropolitan of India, later succeeded by Bishop James Bromley.
 Bishop Bromley appointed Samuel P Praksh as the Archdeacon and the Metropolitan’s Commissary to the Province of India.
 Bishop Rommie Starks succeeded Bishop Bromley as acting Metropolitan.
 In 2003, the Right Reverend Samuel P Praksh was elected and consecrated Bishop of Lucknow.
 In 2005, the Calcutta Diocesan Council and the House of Bishops elected the Right Reverend Samuel P Praksh as the Bishop of Calcutta and Metropolitan of India.
 The Most Reverend Samuel P Praksh was enthroned as Metropolitan of the Church of India-CIPBC on 24 February 2005 at Christ Church, Lucknow.

 CIPBC rescinded Communion between 2014 and 2018 with the Anglican Catholic Church over matters relating to the status of the second province.
 In 2018, Archbishop Mark Haverland and Most Rev. Samuel P Praksh, Metropolitan of the CIPBC, signed an agreement restoring communio in sacris.

+A different Anglican Church of India is located in South India and was founded by V. J. Stephen in 1966.